 The predominance of white voices in the study raises a critical question about who gets to speak for decolonisation and from what epistemic standpoint.
 While participants demonstrated commitment to diversifying curricula and interrogating their own assumptions, their positionality inevitably shaped both the framing and limits of these engagements.
-As Applebaum (2016) and Leonardo (2013) argue, white educators' engagement with decoloniality must involve not only intellectual critique but also reflexive discomfort - an awareness of complicity in the very structures one seeks to transform.
-In this sense, reflexivity becomes an ethical practice rather than a rhetorical gesture: it entails confronting privilege, centring marginalised knowledges, and recognising that the labour of decolonisation cannot rest primarily with those historically excluded.
+As Applebaum (2016) and Leonardo (2009) argue, white educators' engagement with decoloniality must involve not only intellectual critique but also reflexive discomfort-an awareness of complicity in the very structures one seeks to transform.
+In this sense, reflexivity becomes an ethical practice rather than a rhetorical gesture: it entails confronting privilege, centring marginalised knowledges and recognising that the labour of decolonisation cannot rest primarily with those historically excluded.

-Within this context, the insights of white lecturers offer a unique and valuable but partial perspective - one that reveals how decolonisation is understood, misinterpreted, or re-appropriated within dominant institutional cultures.
+Within this context, the insights of white lecturers offer a unique and valuable but partial perspective-one that reveals how decolonisation is understood, misinterpreted, or re-appropriated within dominant institutional cultures.
 These findings align with global scholarship cautioning that decolonisation can be domesticated by the logics of whiteness and managerial reform (Ahmed, 2012; Luckett, 2016).
 Recognising this limitation is not to dismiss such voices, but to position them as part of the ongoing negotiation of epistemic transformation within higher education.

-From a curriculum theory perspective, these findings foreground the role of curriculum enactment - the process by which policy and intent are mediated through the identities, beliefs, and practices of educators (Priestley et al., 2015).
-In a decolonial frame, enactment is not merely a matter of implementing prescribed content but involves navigating the politics of voice, authority, and representation in knowledge-making spaces.
+From a curriculum theory perspective, these findings foreground the role of curriculum enactment-the process by which policy and intent are mediated through the identities, beliefs and practices of educators (Priestley et al., 2015).
+In a decolonial frame, enactment is not merely a matter of implementing prescribed content but involves navigating the politics of voice, authority and representation in knowledge-making spaces.
 This extends enactment theory by showing how epistemic justice becomes a critical dimension of teachers' decision-making in curriculum design.

-The curriculum as a site of structural constraint and professional agency

-The tension between lecturers' agency and the structural constraints they faced is consistent with curriculum theory's long-standing recognition of curriculum as a site of negotiation (Pinar, 2019; Priestley et al., 2015).
-In this study, professional regulation, workload intensification, and institutional risk aversion all constrained the scope for change.
-These barriers echo findings from South African universities where accreditation requirements in fields such as medicine and engineering have limited the integration of

-Indigenous or local knowledges (Luckett, 2016), and from Australian contexts where compliance with external standards can override culturally responsive pedagogies (Asmar & Page, 2017).
+The curriculum as a site of structural constraint and professional agency of negotiation (Pinar, 2019; Priestley et al., 2015).
+In this study, professional regulation, workload intensification and institutional risk aversion all constrained the scope for change.
+These barriers echo findings from South African universities where accreditation requirements in fields such as medicine and engineering have limited the integration of Indigenous or local knowledges (Luckett, 2016), and from Australian contexts where compliance with external standards can override culturally responsive pedagogies (Asmar & Page, 2017).